SanderMertens/flecs/docs/FlecsScript.md

 }
 ```

-### Continue statement
-The `continue` statement skips the remaining statements of the current iteration and moves the loop to the next iteration:
+A `continue` statement skips the remaining statements of the current iteration and moves the loop to the next iteration:

 ```cpp
 for i in 0..5 {